 Health services library

-Everyone who works for University Hospital Southampton NHS Foundation Trust can join the health services library at Southampton General Hospital.
-If you're employed by another NHS organisation but based at SGH you are also entitled to become a member of the health services library.
+Everyone who works at UHS can join the health services library at Southampton General Hospital (SGH).
+If you're employed by another NHS organisation but based at SGH, you're also entitled to become a member of the health services library.
 The library is here to support the work, learning and research activities of all Trust staff.

 Membership provides you with access to: